vsoch/thesis/README.md

       docker build -t vanessa/thesis .

 Now we are going to run the docker image, and map the local folder to it so that the generated files pop up in our present working directory.
-You can just run the script [generate.sh](generate.sh) to start the container, map the the present working directory, generate the site, and stop the container:
+You can just run the script [generate.sh](generate.sh) to start the container, map the the present working directory, generate the site, and stop the container.
+To make life easier, if you plan to put the thesis on the gh-pages associated with the repo, I'd check out that branch first:

+      git checkout -b gh-pages
       chmod u+x generate.sh
       bash generate.sh